Feed Testing with ARL

 Press or squeeze the sample bag to remove as much of the entrapped air as possible, label and seal the bag tightly.

 ARL has a number of feed analysis suites designed to meet your needs.
-Simply tick the box on the feed submission form which best describes your feed stuff.
+Simply tick the box on the submission form which best describes your sample.

 Dry matter, crude protein, fat, ash, acid detergent fibre, neutral detergent fibre, soluble sugars, organic matter digestibility, metabolisable energy.